s-marley/Uno_vu_line/README.md

 - 7 standby patterns that move without audio input.
 - Press the button to change pattern, long press to automatically cycle through patterns.
 - Remembers the last pattern that you used when you power it off and returns to it on power on.
 - Supports 75 LEDs per channel (150 total) on Uno and Nano.
-Much more on Mega etc.
+Much more on Mega etc. If you need more LEDs, on something like a nano, see extra info below.
 - Completely open source and hackable.
 Create your own patterns or use it in whatever you like!

 ## Demo